 When it comes to selling your product or service, it is always a good idea to keep in mind what is most important to the other party.
-This is especially true when you are dealing with a large company.
+This is especially true when you are dealing with a large company run by a guardian.
 For example, most employees high up in the food chain of a large company make pretty good money.
 With that money, they have assumed a certain lifestyle.
 They own a big house, drive nice new cars, have a country club membership, and lots of successful friends.
 The last thing they want is to get fired and lose their lifestyle or admit they made a mistake.
 If buying your product or service is likely to make the company more money or save it money 90 percent of the time, but has a 10 percent chance of failing, most managers will choose to do nothing rather than risk losing their job over a bad decision.
 Their logic is nobody will know about a missed opportunity, but everyone will know about a bad decision.

 As salespeople, we have the tendency to focus our messaging on the 90 percent upside and think that the manager would be a fool to not see how great our product or service is.
 However, the buying manager focuses on the 10 percent downside, not the 90 percent upside.
 I have found that highly placed managers are very defensive with their decisions.
 They look at all decisions from the perspective of “If I buy it and it does not work out, will I get fired?”
 To succeed in these selling situations, you have to offer them some sort of a guarantee that it will work or that if things go bad, they will not be the fall guy.
 Therefore, you need to think about selling from a defensive position instead using the standard strategies.